 Additionally, each of our pupils has a Behaviour Support Plan.
 The class team and therapy team regularly review this plan.
 If your child should have any issues with their behaviour, these will be carefully recorded onto SchoolPod, which is an electronic tool that helps us to analyse pupils’ behaviour patterns.
 Our assistant psychologists analyse data weekly and will ensure that our pupils are improving or receiving more support where needed.

 How will I be kept informed about how well my child is doing?

 Good communication with you is an absolute priority and we work hard to ensure that you are kept up to date with how happy your child is at school and with their progress.
 We do this in a variety of ways;

 - informal meeting with you

 The Home-School diary is passed daily between home and school and enables a simple, effective two-way flow of information between parents/ carers and teacher.
 If families have any concerns about their child, they are welcome to contact their teacher directly by phone, email or by calling the school to arrange an appointment to come in and have a chat.

 Formally, the school holds parents’ evenings three times a year, which gives you the opportunity to talk to your child’s class teacher and therapists.
-The Head Teacher, Deputy and senior teachers are always available at these events too.
+The Head Teacher, Deputy and Assistant Heads are always available at these events too.